 Welcome to Cambridge Montessori Institute.

 Located in the heart of Cambridge, MA, Cambridge Montessori Institute (CMI) was founded in 2016 by the Leadership Team of Cambridge Montessori School (CMS).
 CMS is the oldest accredited Montessori school in Cambridge, Massachusetts, proudly serving students aged 21 months through eighth grade for over 50 years.
-CMI training is conducted by master-level faculty which prepares trainees to create curriculum for students to thrive.
+CMI training is conducted by master-level faculty, which prepares trainees to create a curriculum for students to thrive.

 Montessori Infant and Toddler Teacher Education Program

 The first three years of life serve as a critical foundation for development.
-Cambridge Montessori Institute’s Infant and Toddler teacher education program provides comprehensive learning in Montessori philosophy and practice, child development, pedagogy, environmental design, program leadership, personal growth and development and observation to give teachers the knowledge, skills and confidence they will need to support infants, toddlers, and their families in a prepared classroom environment.
+Cambridge Montessori Institute’s Infant and Toddler teacher education program provides comprehensive learning in Montessori philosophy and practice, child development, pedagogy, environmental design, program leadership, personal growth and development, and observation to give teachers the knowledge, skills, and confidence they will need to support infants, toddlers, and their families in a prepared classroom environment.

 Core course components: Montessori Philosophy, Montessori Pedagogy, Environmental Design, and Child, Family, and Community

 Foundational course components: Observation, Personal Growth & Development, Program Leadership